moontide/WeChatBotEngine/doc/ReadMe.Chinglish.md

 		When a request of MakeFriend message is received, automatically accept the request according a keyword/password.
 	</dd>
 	<dt><strong>Manager</strong>: A remote manager bot</dt>
 	<dd>This is just a reimplementation of some console commands, to let you manage bot engine if you are not in front of your computer.
-Currently, the following commands are implemented: /LoadBot, /UnloadBot, /ListBots (everyone can use this command), /LogLevel (View or Set log level), /Invite (Invite a contact to a chat room), /Kick (Kick a member from chat room, Kick operation works only if you're the administrator of that room)。
+Currently, the following commands are implemented: /LoadBot, /UnloadBot, /ListBots (everyone can use this command), /LogLevel (View or Set log level), /Topic (Change room name like change topic in IRC channel), /Invite (Invite a contact to a chat room), /Kick (Kick a member from chat room, Kick operation works only if you're the administrator of that room)。
 		<br/>
 		<img src='https://github.com/moontide/WeChatBotEngine/raw/master/doc/img/bot-manager.png'/>
 	</dd>